LdDl/Vehicle-Counter/README.md

 ```
 Example for MOG2:
 ```
 Notice: There are a lot of false detections when we are not ignoring shadows.
+Image below.
 ```
 ![alt text](https://raw.githubusercontent.com/LdDl/Vehicle-Counter/master/result/img1.png)
 ```
 Notice: There are better detections when ignoring shadows.
+Image below.
 ```
 ![alt text](https://raw.githubusercontent.com/LdDl/Vehicle-Counter/master/result/img2.png)

 ### TODO
  1. Add vertical borders for horizontal line.
  2. Better blobs drawing.
  3. Add some new detectors.
+ 4. Add shadows detector choice into JSON configuration.
- 4. Test programm on several single board computers.
+ 5. Test programm on several single board computers.

 ### P.S.
 I'm stil working on this.
 Will be glad to read any ideas how to improve the project.